numbershape/ml-foundations/01-math-foundations/02-calculus-notes.md

         - First, let's take the derivative of x(t)² + y(t)²:
             - d(x(t)² + y(t)²) / dt
             - This means "if I let a little time dt pass, which causes y to slightly decrease and x to slightly increase, how much does x(t)² + y(t)² change?
-            - We also know that that the derivative should be equal to 0, since the expression is a constant, and nudges in time do not affect constants:
+            - We also know that that the derivative should equal 0, since the expression is a constant, and nudges in time do not affect constants:
                 - d(x(t)² + y(t)²) / dt = 0

         - Next, let's compute this derivative:
+            - x(t) is a function (it takes time as input and outputs a distance)
+            - The expression x(t)² is composite, formed by composing two functions (the squaring function and the position function)
-            - The function x(t)² is composite, so by the chain rule we need the derivative of the Outer(Inner) * the derivative of the Inner
+            - So by the chain rule we need the derivative of the Outer(Inner) * the derivative of the Inner
-            - So we need the derivative of x(t)² * the derivative of x(t)
+            - We need the derivative of x(t)² * the derivative of x(t)
                 - The derivative of x(t)² is 2x(t)
                 - The derivative of x(t) is dx/dt
                 - 2x(t) * dx/dt